This is a DIY guide on how to fix a toilet that is refilling too slowly.

 Step 1.
 Restrict the water supply to the toilet cistern.

-Before you start unscrewing anything, you should always turn off the water supply to the cistern.
+Before you unscrew anything, you should always turn off the water supply to the cistern.
 This is the first step in almost every plumbing-related job.
 Always restrict the water supply.
 The last thing you want is for water to start gushing everywhere.

 Step 2.
 Remove the toilet cistern lid.

-Your toilet cistern will have a heavy lid on top:
+Your toilet cistern will have a heavy lid on top of it:

-Take lid this off and place it carefully on the floor.
+Take the lid off and place it carefully on the floor.
 Once you do this, you will be able to see inside the cistern: